-Access to things like free training and safeguarding resources will equip your members to be vigilant and aware of signs of abuse, and you will have a team of volunteers who have been vetted and checked via the criminal record check process.
-This is renewed every three years, so committee members are continually checked.
+Access to free training and safeguarding resources will equip your members to be vigilant and aware of signs of abuse, and you will have a team of volunteers who have been vetted and checked via the criminal record check process.
+These are renewed every three years, so committee members are continually checked.